endurodave/C_AsyncCallback/README.md

 <h2>SysData Subscriber Example</h2>

-<p>A callback function is created by the client that conforms to the callback function signature.&nbsp;</p>
+<p>A callback function that conforms to the callback function signature is created by the client.&nbsp;</p>

 <pre lang="c++">
 void SysDataCallback(const SystemModeData* data, void* userData)